WHY YOU SHOULD BE TRACKING YOUR PERIOD

 If you decide to have a baby or find yourself with child, you’ll know when your last missed period was, which helps the ultrasound technician give you an estimated due date of your baby, and how many weeks or months you’re gone, without needing to measure the foetus.
 You can also see what symptoms you had in the first weeks before you got that positive result on your pregnancy test!

 My personal tracking method involves a chart of numbers down the side and months up the top.
 I have a key that shows different symptoms and it looks a little like the one above.
-My current tracker has evolved since the one pictured but still has the same days-and-months box chart with a key, but I now track my mood, pain, discharge and bleeding.
+My current tracker has evolved since the one pictured but still has the same days-and-months box chart with a key, but I now track my mood associated with PMS as well instead of discharge and boob ache.
 You can create or copy a tracking method that works for you, or you can use an app like Clue to manage your cycle digitally.
 Whatever works best for you!